CDR-Stats is built on an open source software consisting of, but not limited to:-

 Joining it Together

-We have written a custom module for Asterisk that extracts the CDR from the CDR database in Asterisk, and writes them into MongoDB.
+We have written a custom module for Asterisk that extracts the CDR from the CDR database in Asterisk, and writes them into CDR-Stats core Database.
+In Asterisk you can use Mysql, PostgreSQL or SQLite to store your CDRs.

 Other Switches and Carrier CDR